THE GREEN PANTS/ Beauty Reals

 A knowing look spread across my mother’s face as she said,

 “Jealous is when people dislike you for being special.”
-Her mouth twisted in ways I’d never seen while her pouty lips reconfigured into small and pointed daggers.
-“But understand, although you’re pretty,” she said pointing, then shaking her finger, “there will always be someone prettier, so don’t let that go to your head."
+Her mouth twisted in ways I’d never seen while her pouty lips reconfigured into tiny, pointed daggers.
+“But understand, although you’re pretty,” she said, pointing and shaking her finger.
+“There will always be someone prettier, so don’t let that go to your head."

-I’d taken my mother’s words to mean it’s not good to make people jealous, which, ironically, grew into more profound insecurity with my own femininity.
-I suddenly felt the need to make sure ALL girls felt at ease in my presence (whether I was at ease or not).
-Except, what my mother had actually meant was, “Stay humble because pretty is only part of your equation.”
+I’d taken my mother’s words to mean it’s not good to make people jealous, which ironically grew into more profound insecurity about my femininity.
+I suddenly needed to make sure ALL girls felt at ease in my presence (whether I was at ease or not).
+My mother meant, “Stay humble because pretty is only part of your equation.”

-My comprehension of the latter might have saved me years of false friendships with the multitude of women who had wished me harm.
-Likewise, from becoming the scapegoat for so many people incapable of loving themselves.
+A better comprehension of the latter could have saved me many years of false friendships with many women who would ultimately wish me harm.
+And from becoming the scapegoat for so many people incapable of loving themselves.

-“I will kick your ass you wear those pants again.”
+“I will kick your ass if you wear those pants again.”

-It was the best I had, rude and efficient.
+It was the best I had; it was rude and efficient.
 But who was I kidding?
 I should have said, "I'll kick your ass," or a more popular comeback from the eighties, "your momma."
 Only, I'd never had a real fight in my life.
-Most of my run-ins consisted of the swift ass kickings of my brother's bullies.
-Although my mother had insisted they go out and fight their own fights, which they rarely did, I’d head to the playground, find their bully and handle it.
+Most of my run-ins were swift ass kickings of my brother's bullies.
+Although my mother had insisted they go out and fight their own fights, which they rarely did, I’d head to the playground, find their bully, and handle it.
 I ended every beating with the promise: Mess with my brother again….

 Afterward, the taller of the two, howling like a banshee, her stubby hands waving in the air, had said,